Manlia Scantilla – Wife

 Wife of Didius Julianus

 Little is known of Manlia Scantilla other than she was the wife of Didius Julianus.
-Her husband’s ambitions placed her in the middle of Rome’s most scandalous succession in history – the purchase at public auction of the office of Emperor.
-This open display of corruption led to her family’s unpopularity among the people, the Senate and provinces throughout the Roman Empire.
+Her husband’s ambitions placed her in the middle of Rome’s most scandalous succession in history – the purchase of the office of the Emperor at public auction.
+This open display of corruption led to her family’s unpopularity among the people, the Senate, and provinces throughout the Roman Empire.

 As the legions of Septimus Severus rose in support of their leader as Emperor, the march toward Rome prompted the Senate to declare her husband a criminal and ordered his execution.
 Manlia and her daughter, Didia Clara, were not harmed.
 The beheaded body of Didius was handed over to them for burial.